-What this adds up to is that the Council engages the public and key regional stakeholders for more than two years in an extensive public effort to review the existing power plan and existing power system, gather information about priority issues relevant to the region's power system, develop a draft revised power plan, review the draft, and then finalize the updated power plan.
-The Council develops and discusses the substantive power plan issues in public at regularly scheduled monthly meetings of the Council's Power Committee and the full Council during the development of the plan and at additional Power Committee and Council meetings called solely for the purpose of discussing issues related to the power plan.
+What this adds up to is that the Council engages the public and key regional stakeholders for more than two years in an extensive public effort to review the power plan issues, develop a draft revised power plan, review the draft, and then finalize the updated power plan.
+The Council develops and discusses the substantive power plan issues in public at regularly scheduled monthly meetings of the Power Committee and the full Council during the development of the plan and at additional Power Committee and Council meetings called solely for the purpose of discussing issues related to the power plan.
 All meetings are open to the public, with substantial public notice and participation.
 Documents relevant to the power plan are widely available to the public throughout this process.
 The same is true of the meetings and discussions of the Council's power plan advisory committees, which are groups of technical and policy experts assembled to assist the Council in, among other things, analyzing issues and analytical work prepared in anticipation of the power plan.
 All meeting agendas and presentations are made available to the public through the Council's website and in other ways.